abhiTronix/vidgear/docs/gears/streamgear/rtfm/overview.md

     * You **MUST** use [`-input_framerate`](../../params/#a-exclusive-parameters) attribute to set exact value of input framerate when using external audio in this mode, otherwise audio delay will occur in output streams.

     * Input framerate defaults to `25.0` fps if [`-input_framerate`](../../params/#a-exclusive-parameters) attribute value not defined.

+??? warning "Real-time Frames Mode is NOT Live-Streaming."

+    You can enable live-streaming in Real-time Frames Mode by using using exclusive [`-livestream`](../../params/#a-exclusive-parameters) attribute of stream_params dictionary parameter in WebGear_RTC API.
+Checkout [this usage example](../usage/#bare-minimum-usage-with-live-streaming) for more information.

 &thinsp;